 Pulling Up the Shades on Brooklyn: Where to Watch the 2014 Macy’s 4th of July Fireworks in NYC

-It’s been half of a decade since anybody could see the storied 4th of July Macy’s fireworks show from Brooklyn and Queens.
+It’s been five years since the storied 4th of July Macy’s fireworks show could be seen from Brooklyn and Queens.
 The original home of the classic American pyrotechnics tradition was on the East River.
-Five years ago, however, the show was moved to the Hudson River to celebrate the 400th anniversary of Henry Hudson’s explorative adventures.
+Five years ago, the show was moved to the Hudson River to celebrate the 400th anniversary of Henry Hudson’s explorative adventures.
 Since then, residents of Brooklyn and Queens have been visually out of reach of the celebration.
 But now, Brooklyn’s Fourth of July blackout is ending and the show will be returning to the East River.

 The movement of the show will create an experience better suited for the enjoyment of all New York City.
 Thousands of pyrotechnics will be set off from barges set up down the river and atop the Brooklyn Bridge.
 These blasts will ascend from the river center stage, essentially turning New York City into one of the largest stadiums that mankind has ever known.

 With millions of expected viewers, the spectacle will have the allure of being shared and enjoyed equally amongst one of the grandest and most coveted metropolitan families in the world.
 So for those who are considering spending America’s birthday in what has been described as the heart of this great nation, this year will be an ideal time to join the party.